SimCMinMax/SimPermut/README.md

 Latest updates also add talents permutations and Artifact generator, aswell as more control over the profiles created.

-Don't hesitate to go on the [SimcMinMax](https://discordapp.com/invite/tFR2uvK) Discord to ask about specific stuff.
+Don't hesitate to go on the [SimcMinMax](https://discordapp.com/invite/tFR2uvK) Discord in the #simpermut-autosimc Channel to ask about specific stuff.

 Get it on curse : https://mods.curse.com/addons/wow/254069-simpermut